leafo/lapis/docs/testing.md

 * `expect` -- What type of response to expect, currently only supports `"json"`.
 It will parse the body automatically into a Lua table or throw an error if the body is not valid JSON.
+* `port` -- The port of the server, defaults to the randomly assigned port defined autmatically when running tests

 The function has three return values: the status code as a number, the body of the response and any response headers in a table.